 In addition, even if upgrades are assumed to be backward compatible, re-testing of certain interfaces may be required.

-will perform the continous interoperability test with all CPE devices included and the specific network component that is upgraded in a lab environment.
+Wyre will perform the continous interoperability test with all CPE devices included and the specific network component that is upgraded in a lab environment.

-will determine the re-certification requirements, against the specifications as documented in the annexes of the reference offer, towards the AO caused by network upgrades and communicate those towards the AO.
+Wyre will determine the re-certification requirements, against the specifications as documented in the annexes of the Wyre reference offer, towards the AO caused by Wyre network upgrades and communicate those towards the AO.

 The re-certification tests will be issued according to the procedures as described in section 5 of this document.

-In the event that a certain AO-CPE needs an update to cope with the network upgrade, assumes that the AO will implement it in a 3 months timeframe.
+In the event that a certain AO-CPE needs an update to cope with the network upgrade, Wyre assumes that the AO will implement it in a 3 months timeframe.